-- Add the bacon to a large stock pot over medium heat and fry until nearly crisp.
+- Add the bacon to a large stock pot or dutch oven over medium heat and fry until nearly crisp.

 - Add in the onion, jalapeno, and garlic.
 Cook until softened, about 5 minutes.

-- Add the beans and water to the pot.
+- Add the beans, water, beer, tomatoes, chili powder, and cumin to the pot.
 Bring to a boil, reduce to a simmer, and cover.